Turn your hiring process into a hiring experience.

 Any touchpoint with a potential recruit is an opportunity to share the district’s brand.
 In many cases, the job posting itself is the very first touchpoint: your initial chance to impress a potential candidate.
-It’s not enough to post an opening without including a job description (as many districts we researched did), but even using a run-of-the-mill, traditional list of responsibilities won’t separate you from the competition.
+Posting an opening with a traditional job description (as many districts we researched did), or using a run-of-the-mill list of responsibilities won’t separate you from the competition.

 The best job descriptions don’t just explain what duties teachers are expected to perform on a daily basis; they also describe a district’s unique culture, including the particular traits a recruit should possess in order to thrive in that environment.

 Lever, a leading recruiting software company, recommends writing “impact descriptions.”
 These detail the impact employees will make on the job, along with a list of the ins and outs of the position.
 Impact descriptions not only provide a more concrete breakdown of the job, but also set expectations for success and provide a sense of purpose—which is key for millennial candidates.
 They’re also a great place to outline available professional growth opportunities and the types of support potential teachers can expect to receive from a district.

 Get creative with the application process.

 Your prospective teachers are more than likely filling out several applications at a time—most of which look more or less the same.
 That uniformity gives your district a great opportunity to stray from the pack.

 Instead of focusing purely on their resumes, leave space in your application to let candidates show their personalities.
 In our applications, we ask questions like, “How have you become a better version of yourself in the past year?” or “In 150 words or less, tell us what makes you unique.”
 You could even include a creative assignment, ask candidates to submit a mock lesson plan, or record themselves presenting a lecture.